UniMath/agda-unimath/src/metric-spaces/uniformly-continuous-maps-metric-spaces.lagda.md

     tot is-uniformly-continuous-map-is-isometry-Metric-Space
 ```

-### The image of a sequence under a uniformly continuous map
+### The action on sequences of uniformly continuous maps

 ```agda
 module _